 Beaudet was arrested weeks later, on Dec.
 14, 2020.

-On that day, NBC 7's cameras were rolling when he was spotted, shoeless and shirtless, in the park where the woman was killed.
+Four days earlier, NBC 7's cameras were rolling when he was spotted, shoeless and shirtless, in the park where the woman was killed.
 He kept a broad smile on his face, always looking around curiously as he climbed the playground equipment and walked a trail.

 Before running off, Beaudet approached NBC 7 reporter Alexis Rivas, asked about the murder and if there were any leads.

 “I don’t understand who would take a woman’s life at 68," said fellow hiker and Thorborg family friend Theresa Dooley.
 "She was just walking on a trail, enjoying nature."